About

 This is my clean and wholesome blog.
 Social, techy, work, whatever – probably of interest to only a very, very small group of people - and possibly not even them.
 For my trenchant and sometimes funnier rantings you’ll need to search elsewhere…

 First touched a computer in 1980 (Commodore PET), built extension cards for my ZX81.
 First used the Internet in 1986 sending email on a University VAX machine, (which, in those days, was a single machine shared by everyone on all the computing and engineering degree courses - you kids today…).
-Then a Senior Research Fellow in Human-Computer Interaction (before it called “UX”) helping to develop the Poplog AI development environment, first installed a webserver in 1990, taught myself HTML and perl CGI scripting.
+Then a Senior Research Fellow in Human-Computer Interaction (before it became called “UX”) helping to develop the Poplog AI development environment, first installed a webserver in 1990, taught myself HTML and perl CGI scripting.

 Been known to do a little Jive dancing.